ppy/osu-wiki/wiki/Beatmap_Spotlights/en.md

    - Replaying a playlist at another week will make **only the best weekly ranked score** count, overwriting the worse one.
 3. Leaderboard will be updated after each playlist conclusion.
    - The participants will not be told their exact seasonal score, they will be assigned to league brackets instead.
-   - The leaderboard will be relased in the [osu! community discord](https://discord.gg/0Vxo9AsejDkGlk3H), in the `#osu-spotlights` channel as well as in the lobby chat of next playlist.
+   - The leaderboard will be released in the [osu! community discord](https://discord.gg/0Vxo9AsejDkGlk3H), in the `#osu-spotlights` channel as well as in the lobby chat of the next playlist.

 ### Rewards